 How Much is a Houseboat

-The type of houseboat you choose is the main cost to move to a floating home.
+The type of houseboat you choose is the main cost of moving to a floating home.
 Depending on the size, furniture, and engine, houseboats’ price can be from a couple of thousand to million dollars.
 The good news is there are many options.
-You can have your boat customized, buy a used houseboat, or rent one and pay monthly.
+You can customize your boat, buy a used houseboat, or rent one and pay monthly.

 The cost of a new boat starts at around $70,000.
 Obviously, the bigger the vessel, the higher the price.
 A fancy yacht might cost up to several million dollars.
 In general, here is the price range: